When it comes to immigration law, what the Obama administration giveth, the Obama administration taketh away.

 According to President Obama’s press statement, the goal of the new policy would be to identify and remove low priority deportation cases from the immigration system.

 However, immigration reform talk by this administration is rarely reliable.
 Without concrete details, I suspected the press statement was just another cheap political publicity stunt.

 These appeals seek to overturn recent deportation decisions granting immigrants the right to remain in the U.S.

 I was not surprised by the government’s action.

 In particular, one of the cases, Holder v.
 Gutierrez, caught my attention.

 The government sought to deport Gutierrez based on a minor offense.
-Gutierrez asserted he was entitled to relief under an immigration law known as Cancellation of Removal.
+Gutierrez asserted he was entitled to relief under an immigration law known as cancellation of removal for lawful permanent residents.

 The Ninth Circuit Court of Appeals ruled in support of Gutierrez.

 The government objected, arguing he did not meet the requisite period of time necessary for lawful permanent residents to qualify for cancellation of removal.
 The disagreement centered on the relationship between parents and their children in the immigration context.

-Since I had successfully battled the same admission issue from 1998 to 2006, I thought the smoke had cleared long ago.
+Since I had successfully battled a similar admission issue from 1998 to 2006, I thought the smoke had cleared long ago.

 Alas, it had not.